VMware and Nvidia launch hybrid cloud on AWS for machine learning

 “Together with VMware, we’re designing the most advanced and highest-performing GPU-accelerated hybrid cloud infrastructure to foster innovation across the enterprise,” Nvidia CEO Jensen Huang said in a statement shared with VentureBeat.

-Following Nvidia’s Q2 earnings announcement earlier this month, Huang told reporters AI the “single most powerful force of our time.”
+Following Nvidia’s Q2 earnings announcement earlier this month, Huang told reporters AI is the “single most powerful force of our time.”